m8pple/arch2-2016-cw/README.md

 There are two submission deadlines, one soft, one hard:

-- Friday 24th October 23:59: deadline for formative (ungraded)
+- Friday 23th October 22:00: deadline for formative (ungraded)
   assessment.
-If you submit a version by this deadline, it will be put through a large subset of the assessment.
-The results (but not a grade), will be returned on Monday 27th.
+If you submit a version by this deadline, it will be put through a subset of the assessment.
+The results (but not a grade), will be returned on Monday 26th.
   Submission is not required, but is obviously encouraged.

-- Monday 3rd November 23:59: deadline for summative (graded)
+- Friday 30th October 22:00: deadline for summative (graded)
   assessment.
 Whether or not you submitted for the previous deadline, everyone must submit for this deadline.
 This will be the part which results in the grade for this